In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

-Tarsila do Amaral left behind 230 paintings, five sculptures, and hundreds of drawings, prints and murals.
+Tarsila do Amaral left behind 230 paintings, five sculptures, and hundreds of drawings, prints, and murals.
 She led Brazilian art into modernism.
 In her home country, she is a household name.
-She was a socialite, fashionista, divorcee, who lived how she wanted.
+She was a socialite, fashionista, and divorcee who lived how she wanted.
 She was adored and beloved by her contemporaries and by generations of Brazilians after her death.

-Do Amaral started her schooling at Colégio Sion, a convent school in São Paulo, then she received liberal arts education in Europe: Barcelona and Paris (Académie Julian).
-She travelled frequently to Europe, Latin America and Central Asia, and she visited Chile, Argentina, Spain, Italy, France, Turkey, Greece, Armenia, Palestine, Egypt, Cyprus, and Rhodes.
+Do Amaral started her schooling at Colégio Sion, a convent school in São Paulo, then she received liberal arts education in Europe at Barcelona and Paris (Académie Julian).
+She traveled frequently to Europe, Latin America, and Central Asia, and she visited Chile, Argentina, Spain, Italy, France, Turkey, Greece, Armenia, Palestine, Egypt, Cyprus, and Rhodes.
 These studies and international journeys made her very exceptional and independent.

-She was hugely influenced by cubism, and to some extent by surrealism.
-These European stylistic influences were organic; when in France, she hung out with her masters Fernand Leger, André Lhote, Albert Gleizes, Pablo Picasso, Constantin Brâncuși, Jean Cocteau, Eric Satie, Maximilien Gauthier and Valéry Larbaud.
+She was hugely influenced by Cubism, and to some extent, by Surrealism.
+These European stylistic influences were organic; when in France, she hung out with her masters Fernand Léger, André Lhote, Albert Gleizes, Pablo Picasso, Constantin Brâncuși, Jean Cocteau, Eric Satie, Maximilien Gauthier, and Valéry Larbaud.
 She had a studio on Rue Hégésippe Moreau.
-Tarsila had a couple of solo exhibitions in Paris, the City of Light, which only proved her status in this men’s world.
-She was a Caipirinha (a girl from São Paulo) conquering the social and artistic circles of Paris.
+Do Amaral had a couple of solo exhibitions in Paris, the City of Light, which only proved her status in this men’s world.
+She was a Caipirinha (a girl from São Paulo), conquering the social and artistic circles of Paris.

-She used the perfumes of Jean Patou and she dressed herself at the most en vogue fashion house of that time, the Paul Poiret Couture House.
-She leveraged her exoticism for self-promotion, as she recognized that the Europeans craved for something new, fresh, different, and natural.
-To some extent she played this card to raise her attractiveness, but on the other hand she performed the racist and caricatured ideas that many Europeans had of Brazil.
+She used the perfumes of Jean Patou and she dressed at the most en vogue fashion house of that time, the Paul Poiret Couture House.
+She leveraged her exoticism for self-promotion, as she recognized that the Europeans craved something new, fresh, different, and natural.
+To some extent, she played this card to raise her attractiveness, but on the other hand, she performed the racist and caricatured ideas that many Europeans had of Brazil.

 Two works from her early career, A Negra and the self-portrait In a Red Coat, give us a hint of who she was.
-A Negra depicts one of her enslaved nannies; a photo of her was always with Tarsila, kept in a scrapbook.
-In a Red Coat shows Tarsila in a lavish, deep red coat by Poiret.
+A Negra depicts one of her enslaved nannies; a photo of her was always with Do Amaral, kept in a scrapbook.
+In a Red Coat shows Do Amaral in a lavish, deep red coat by Poiret.
 What is fascinating is that both paintings leave us with different feminine subjects, on opposite social classes.
-They shared life, but they definitely remained connected, and yet they belonged to distinct and distant worlds.
-The allongated breast of the Negra is a result of her exploitation: In those days, black women used to tie rocks to their breasts in order to lengthen them, and then they would sling them back over their shoulders to breastfeed the children they were carrying on their backs, while their hands were free to do other tasks.
+They shared life, they definitely remained connected, and yet they belonged to distinct and distant worlds.
+The elongated breast of the Negra is a result of her exploitation: in those days, black women used to tie rocks to their breasts in order to lengthen them, and then they would sling them back over their shoulders to breastfeed the children they were carrying on their backs, while their hands were free to do other tasks.

-Tarsila's self-portrait represents a classy, well-to-do, elegant woman in her thirties.
+Do Amaral’s self-portrait represents a classy, well-to-do, elegant woman in her 30s.
 She is wearing an expensive, couture coat and she is living her life like other rich girls in the City of Light.

-Tarsila stressed a couple of times to her family and friends that her vocation was to depict what it means to be Brazilian.
-For her, it meant among many things to be modern, to experiment and to mix European cubism and surrealism with local colors, themes, and forms.
+Do Amaral stressed a couple of times to her family and friends that her vocation was to depict what it means to be Brazilian.
+For her, it meant among many things to be modern, to experiment, and to mix European Cubism and Surrealism with local colors, themes, and forms.
 She constructed cultural modernism in Brazil.
 Although she was absent at the main event of the modernists in Brazil – the Semana de Arte Moderna that was held in February 1922 in São Paulo – she is considered the quintessential modern Brazilian artist.

-After she came back home from France, she joined the Grupo Dos Cinco (Group of Five), invited by her friend, also a painter: Anita Malfatti.
-This art collective was responsible for the most recognized and influential art pieces, which created a modern national culture, neither Tupi, nor European, nor Luzoafrican, but rather a Brazilian hybrid that emerged from the local circumstances: natural, traditional, industrial, bourgeois, racist, socialist.
+After she came back home from France, she joined the Grupo Dos Cinco (Group of Five), invited by her friend, Anita Malfatti, who was also a painter.
+This art collective was responsible for the most recognized and influential art pieces, which created a modern national culture, neither Tupi, nor European, nor Luzoafrican, but rather a Brazilian hybrid that emerged from the local circumstances: natural, traditional, industrial, bourgeois, racist, and socialist.
 They stirred up the city of São Paulo culturally with meetings, parties, and conferences.
-It was created by Anita Malfatti, Mário de Andrade, Paulo Menotti Del Picchia, Oswald de Andrade and Tarsila.
+It was created by Anita Malfatti, Mário de Andrade, Paulo Menotti Del Picchia, Oswald de Andrade, and Do Amaral.
 She commented on the group once: “We seemed crazy, racing around in the Cadillac of Oswald, with delirious joy, to conquer the world, to renew it”.

-The power couple that she formed with the writer Oswald de Andrade was named by his brother Mario “Tarsiwald”.
+The power couple that she formed with the writer Oswald de Andrade was dubbed “Tarsiwald” by his brother, Mario.
 They created Abaporu, a painting that turned out to be a symbol of the anthropophagic movement.
 This artistic approach stated that it is absolutely natural for a human being to be a cannibal and to digest everything in order to create new things.
-It prompted the best works of Tarsila: Antropofagia, A lua and Sol poente.
+It prompted the best works of Do Amaral: Antropofagia, A lua, and Sol poente.
 These three paintings are strikingly modern, and the way she communicated the essence of the Brazilian landscapes (real or fantastical) was original and sensual.
-The Antropofagia shows two themes from previous pieces, A Negra and Abaporu, in an embrace, in front of the jungle and cactuses.
+Antropofagia shows two themes from previous pieces, A Negra and Abaporu, in an embrace, in front of the jungle and cactuses.
 A lua and Sol poente are surrealistic, transformed visions of sunrise and sunset in Brazil.

 In 1929, the world was traumatized by the financial crisis in the United States and the global economy shrank dramatically and swiftly.
-As a result, Tarsila’s family lost the fortune it had built in the 19th century: The estates were gone.
+As a result, Do Amaral’s family lost the fortune they had built up in the 19th century: the estates were gone.

-Tarsila, who died in 1973, is today an iconic figure in Brazil.
-Her works are seen everywhere, in contemporary design, public art, and marketing outlets.
-What is often omitted in this popularization of her art is that she was a complex woman, a brave artist and a trailblazing creator of modern Brazilian identity and aesthetics.
+Do Amaral, who died in 1973, is today an iconic figure in Brazil.
+Her works are seen everywhere in contemporary design, public art, and marketing outlets.
+What is often omitted in this popularization of her art is that she was a complex woman, a brave artist, and a trailblazing creator of modern Brazilian identity and aesthetics.